Crypt06545/Crypt06545/README.md

 ## I'm a  Python Developer & Also a Web Developer!!

-- 🌱 I’m currently Working on Machine Learning based projects
+- 🌱 I’m currently Working on MERN Stack based projects
 - 👯 I’m looking to collaborate with other developers
 - ⚡ Fun fact: I love to automate my tasks with programming
 - ⚙️ I use daily: `.py`, `.js`, `.yml`, `.sh`